 Seeing the host helps the audience connect to the speaker and delivers a more personal feel.
-You’ll want to get a high-quality webcam to give your webinar speaker a nice, HD look.
+You’ll want to get a high-quality webcam to give your webinar speaker a nice HD look.

 Instead of having your messy room or boring wall behind you in the video feed, you can purchase a backdrop to control the entire camera view and make everything more coherent.
-During your webinar, you can customize your own backdrop to have your company’s logo or whatever you would like it to be.
+During your webinar, you can customize your location to have your company’s logo or whatever you would like it to be.

-Sure, your computer or laptop probably already has its own mic, but those are usually not high quality.
+Sure, your computer or laptop probably already has its mic, but those are usually not high quality.
 It’s best to invest now in a better microphone for better sound, whether that’s a standalone mic or a headset microphone.